bpm/bpm/README.md

 # Installing

+Install via RubyGems:

+  `gem install bpm --pre`

-When we release, bpm will be available via PKG and MSI installers as well as via rubygems.
-For now the best way to try bpm is to clone it from github and then:
+When we release, bpm will be also be available via PKG and EXE installers as well.

-  `bundle install`

-From the directory.
-(If you don't have bundler, you will need ruby 1.9.2 installed and type `gem install bundler` to get it.)

 # Current Development Status

-Alpha.
-You should be able to work the basic system, but some features are still incomplete including:
+Beta.
+You should be able to work the basic system, but some features are still incomplete.

-  * SASS and other CSS plugins
-  * Format plugins (i.e. CoffeeScript)
-  * Minification plugins
-  * lots of other stuff I am forgetting
-  * node support - you will eventually be able to run JS that doesn't require the DOM in node.
-We've prototyped this but it needs to be polished still.